Ridecell/keyless-sdk-ios/README.md

 public func connect(_ carShareToken: String) throws
 ```

 To communicate with a carshare device, the connect function must first be invoked with a valid **CarShareToken**.The **carShareToken** parameter represents a valid reservation key which the carshare device authenticates against.
-Once the connection has been established, the delegate method ```protocolDidOpen(_ protocol: CommandProtocol)``` is called.
-Should the connection close suddenly, the delegate method ```protocolDidCloseUnexpectedly(_ protocol: CommandProtocol, error: Error)``` is invoked.
+Once the connection has been established, the delegate method ```func clientDidConnect(_ client: CarShareClient)``` is called.
+Should the connection close suddenly, the delegate method ```func clientDidDisconnectUnexpectedly(_ client: CarShareClient, error: Error)``` is invoked.

 ```swift
 public func execute(_ command: Command, with carShareToken: String) throws
 ```

 With an established connection to the carshare device, commands can be executed with the command passed in and valid a carshareToken.
-The execution of the command will result in either the ```protocol(_ protocol: CommandProtocol, command: Command, didSucceed response: Data)``` or ```protocol(_ protocol: CommandProtocol, command: Command, didFail error: Error)``` being called.
+The execution of the command will result in either the ```func clientCommandDidSucceed(_ client: CarShareClient, command: Command)``` or ```func clientCommandDidFail(_ client: CarShareClient, command: Command, error: Error)``` CarShareClientDelegate method being called.

+You can also have more granular control over the vehicle by passing in a set of CarOperations.
+The execution of the set of CarOperations will result in either the ```func clientOperationsDidSucceed(_ client: CarShareClient, operations: Set<CarOperation>)``` or ```func clientOperationsDidFail(_ client: CarShareClient, operations: Set<CarOperation>, error: Error)``` CarShareClientDelegate method being called.

 **Command Enum**